 Welcome to join the Eyeless In Gaza/Martyn Bates mailing-list.
 Send me an ).

 Martyn Bates has also released a very, very nice (organ-based) solo album 1995 called Mystery Seas (Letters Written #2).
-This might be my favorite album – I listened to it each day for several months after it was released.
+This might be my favorite album – I listened to it each day for months after it was released.
 Get it from Dark Holler in the US!

 Wim Mertens is a rather “modern” composer, but one with a rare talent for making beauty integral to much of his works.
 I prefer and recommend his Motives for Writing (ensemble) and A Man of No Fortune and with a Name to Come (piano & voice).
 Other good albums includes Vergessen, Strategié de la Rupture, After Virtue, Educes Me, Jardin Clos, Struggle for Pleasure, Maximizing the Audience, Shot and Echo, Epic That Never Was.
 There is now also a Wim Mertens discussion-list.